kitbur/aideen-audit/README.md

 Aideen Audit is actively being improved.
 Here are some of the planned features:

 - [ ] Account for income from sources like the Express Supply Pass and Nameless Honor.
-- [ ] Better mobile UX for the instructions panel.
 - [ ] Refactor CSS into SCSS.

 ## Contributing